TIANQIAO AND CHRISSY CHEN INSTITUTE FOR NEUROSCIENCE

 Tensor-Based Modelling of Nervous System Development Using Multi-Plexed Single-Cell RNA-Sequencing

 Pachter and Bronner, in collaboration with Profs.
 Joel Tropp and Venkat Chandrasekaran in CMS, will develop algebraic methods to try to infer developmental sequences (“time-lapse” models) in the differentiation of cells in the peripheral nervous system, based on single-cell RNA sequencing carried out on cell mixtures from zebrafish embryos at different developmental stages, where all cells from each stage are labeled by a DNA “bar-code.”
 This will convert conventional 2D matrices of cells x genes into 3D tensors of cells x genes x developmental stages.
-Developing these tensor completion methods should allow this approach to be extended to many different settings.
+Developing these tensor computational methods should allow this approach to be extended to many different settings.

 Awarded to: Prof. Axel Scherer and Prof. Henry Lester